pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-flag.md

 1. Gives the images a unique tag
 1. Pushes the Docker image to the registry
 1. Updates the image tag in the pipeline
-1. Submits the updated pipeline Pachyderm cluster.
+1. Submits the updated pipeline to the Pachyderm cluster

 The usage of the flag is shown below: